-The human brain works on this simple principle: Whatever cause us pleasure, the brain seeks for more.
+The human brain works on this simple principle: Whatever causes us pleasure, the brain seeks more.
 And if something causes us pain, it learns how to stay away from it.

 Discovering the freedom of travelling can create an addiction for some, and there is no turning back from there.
 Some people develop addictions to drugs, food, alcohol, sex, smoking, gaming…. practically it can be anything that makes your brain tick the right box.